Drive sales on autopilot with ecommerce-focused features

 Automated emails outperform campaigns.
 In 2023, automated emails had 42.1% open rates, 5.4% click rates, and 1.9% conversion rates.

-They generate nearly 4x better conversions than campaigns.
-While only 1 in 20 campaign email clicks lead to purchases, automated emails convert 1 in 3 clicks, increasing to 1 in 2 for welcome and cart abandonment emails.
+They generate nearly four times better conversions than campaigns.
+While only one in 20 campaign email clicks lead to purchases, automated emails convert one in three clicks, increasing to one in two for welcome and cart abandonment emails.

 Now, to summarize the benefits: if email marketing is your best bet for growth, then sending automated emails accelerates this process.

-Automating email sending is easy thanks to email marketing platforms.
-The idea is simple: create a campaign and set up a trigger (a predefined event) that’ll activate automated sending when the event happens.
+Automating email sending is easy, thanks to email marketing platforms.
+The idea is simple: create a campaign and set up a trigger (a predefined event) that will activate automated sending when the event happens.

-Let’s consider a welcome email automation.
+Let’s consider email automation.
 It’s a campaign where the trigger is an act such as signing up for a newsletter — a must-have email automation for ecommerce stores.

 Here’s how to automate email sending with a welcome email automation flow: